• Home

 If I had it to do over again, I would choose a hotel right on the beach like the Alymros Beach Resort.
 Or something right in the heart of the action in Corfu Town, like the Bella Venezia.

 I wish I’d had more time to get out of Corfu Town and check out some of the island’s beaches, I’m sure there are some beauties!
-Hopefully, someday I’ll get to return and see the more beautiful parts of Corfu like these:
+Though when it comes to amazing beaches, the Greek island of Milos is tough to beat.

-I spend the rest of Sunday wandering the narrow alleyways of Corfu Town and visiting both the new and old fortresses before walking (yes, walking) two miles to the airport for my flight to Bucharest.
+I spend the rest of Sunday wandering the narrow alleyways of Corfu Town and visiting both the new and old fortresses.

+That afternoon I walked (yes, walked) two miles to the airport with my luggage for my flight to Bucharest.
 The taxi drivers are still on strike and, as I learned the hard way, the buses are very infrequent on Sundays.

 It wasn’t at all what I’d envisioned for my weekend back in the Greek Isles.
 But perhaps Mykonos and Santorini have spoiled me.